aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/convert-excel/_index.md

 type: docs
 url: /convert-an-excel-file-to-different-formats/
 aliases: [/convert-excel-workbook-to-different-file-formats/,/convert/excel-to-different-formats/]
-keywords: "Aspose.Cells Cloud, Excel conversion, REST API, workbook format conversion, CSV, PDF, HTML, JSON, Markdown"
+keywords: "Aspose.Cells Cloud, Excel conversion, file format conversion, REST API, SDK, CSV, PDF, HTML, JSON, Markdown"
-description: "Use Aspose.Cells Cloud REST API to convert Excel workbooks to a variety of formats such as CSV, PDF, HTML, JSON, and more.
-Supports multiple SDKs for popular programming languages."
+description: "Convert Excel workbooks to formats such as CSV, PDF, HTML, JSON, Markdown, and more using the Aspose.Cells Cloud REST API."
 weight: 10
 ---

-This REST API converts an Excel file to different output formats.
+This REST API converts an Excel file to various output formats.

 The request is an HTTP **PUT** with multipart content (see [RFC 2046](http://tools.ietf.org/html/rfc2046#page-17) or [RFC 1341](http://www.w3.org/Protocols/rfc1341/7_2_Multipart.html)).
 The first part of the multipart body contains the **data file**, and the second part contains the **save options**.